Many SAS programmers struggle with date manipulation, particularly when creating dynamic, reusable code.

-We have now discussed converting a text string (either hardcoded text or a variable) into a date variable.
+In a previous post, we covered converting a text string into a date variable, whether that string was hardcoded or stored in a variable.
 However, you could have a macro variable that looks like a date.

-In this article, we assume the following before we convert a SAS macro variable as date.
+In this article, we assume the following before we convert a SAS macro variable to a date.

 - You have a macro variable that looks like a date (e.g., 31DEC2020), and